Blaaaaarg/MakefileScript/README.md

  Example
 ===========

-maker foo.cpp -v -g -n bar.x
+maker -v -g -n bar.x
-> builds a makefile for foo.cpp, tells the user what maker is doing, compiles for debugging,
+> builds a makefile in the current directory, tells the user what maker is doing,
-> and names the executable bar.x
+> compiles for debugging, and names the executable bar.x

 ===========
  Install